AndyObtiva/puts_debuggerer/README.md

 PutsDebuggerer.print_engine = :puts
 ```

-If you also avoid requiring 'awesome_print', PutsDebuggerer won't require it either if it sees that you have a different `print_engine`
+If you also avoid requiring 'awesome_print', PutsDebuggerer will NOT require it either if it sees that you have a different `print_engine`.
+In fact, you may switch to another print engine if you prefer like [amazing_print](https://github.com/amazing-print/amazing_print) as [explained here](https://github.com/AndyObtiva/puts_debuggerer#putsdebuggererprint_engine).

 You may also avoid requiring in Bundler `Gemfile` with `require: false`: